AndyDev2013/chatpage/README.md

 For installation:

+Intended for LAMP.
+WAMP users may have to change file structure connections e.g

+php/ on LAMP changed to /php/ for WAMP

 Build the Database and Tables using the .sql file through LAMP/WAMP Put all the files into the WWW directory